hyweljohnllewellyn/hywelme/_posts/2016-09-18-free-office-365-email-service-for-multiple-domains-part-1-configure-dns-in-cloudflare-host.md

 ![3.3 Click Add Record to add TXT for Office 365 domain validation]({{site.baseurl}}/assets/2016-09-18/3.3 Click Add Record to add TXT for Office 365 domain validation.jpg)

-Note there are some detailed step by step instructions provided to [Create DNS records at Cloudflare for Office 365](https://support.office.com/en-US/article/Create-DNS-records-at-Cloudflare-for-Office-365-84acd4fc-6eec-4d00-8bed-568f036ae2af#BKMK_add_CNAME), which may help.
+Note there are some detailed step by step instructions provided to [Create DNS records at CloudFlare for Office 365](https://support.office.com/en-US/article/Create-DNS-records-at-Cloudflare-for-Office-365-84acd4fc-6eec-4d00-8bed-568f036ae2af#BKMK_add_CNAME), which may help.

 ### 3.4 Back in the Office 365 browser window, Click Verify